Vaksdal Municipality: Coat of arms

+Arms from 1964-1990 (left) and current arms since 1990 (right).

-On 1 January 1964, the new municipality of Vaksdal was established upon the merger of Bruvik municipality with some neighboring areas.
+On 1 January 1964, the new Vaksdal Municipality was established upon the merger of Bruvik Municipality with some neighboring areas.
 The old coat of arms for Bruvik Municipality was carried over to the new municipality.
 Bruvik's arms were granted on 14 December 1960, just a few years earlier, and they were in use until 16 November 1990 when a new design was approved.
 The blazon for the old arms was "Azure, a chevron over a cogwheel argent".
 This means the arms have a blue field (background) and the charge is a cogwheel with a chevron shape above it.
 The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The design was chosen to symbolize the importance of industry in the municipality.
 The municipal flag has the same design as the coat of arms.

 A new coat of arms was granted on 16 November 1990 to replace the old arms.
 The official blazon is "Or, three shuttles sable palewise two and one" (På gul grunn tre opprette svarte skytlar).
 This means the arms have a field (background) has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The charge is a set of three shuttles for weaving that are lined up vertically.
 The shuttles were chosen to represent the past and present textile industry of the municipality.
 The Dale of Norway company is based here and it is an international company renowned for its wool sweaters.
 The arms were designed by Charles Lunde, a graphic designer who based the design on an idea by the local artist E. Eriksen.
 The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has six parishes (sokn) within the municipality of Vaksdal.
+The Church of Norway has six parishes (sokn) within Vaksdal Municipality.
 It is part of the Hardanger og Voss prosti (deanery) in the Diocese of Bjørgvin.